Use ingestion scripts deployed as Cloud Functions

 CHRONICLE_NAMESPACE |

 The namespace that the Chronicle logs are labeled with.
-For information about Chronicle namespaces, see Work with Asset Namespaces. | None | No |
+For information about Chronicle namespaces, see Work with asset namespaces. | None | No |

-Citrix Cloud SystemLog API.
+Citrix Monitor Service API.

 Define the following environment variables in the .env.yml